BuddhistDigitalResourceCenter/egothor-stemmer/README.md

 # Egothor Trie

-This repository contains the code of `org.egothor.stemmer` slightly modified and renamed `io.bdrc.egothorstemmer`.
+This repository contains the code of `org.egothor.stemmer` slightly modified and renamed `io.bdrc.egothor.stemmer`.

 The main goal of this repository is
 - easy Maven distribution (distribution on Sonatype ossrh)